open-wc/open-wc/packages/import-maps-generate/README.md

 ```

 however what you actually want is to:
-- use the built-in module if supported
-- use the polyfill as a fallback

 You can achieve that via an override in your `package.json`'s `importMap` configuration: